axoflow/axosyslog-core-docs/content/filterx/_index.md

 <variable-name> = <value-of-the-variable>;
 ```

-Usually you can omit the type, and {{< product >}} automatically assigns the type based on the syntax of the value, for example:
+In most cases you can omit the type, and {{< product >}} automatically assigns the type based on the syntax of the value, for example:

 - `mystring = "string-value";`
 - `myint = 3;`
 - `mydouble = 2.5;`
 - `myboolean = true;`

-If needed, you can explicitly specify the type of the variable, and {{< product >}} attempts to convert the value to the specified type:
+When needed, you can explicitly specify the type of the variable, and {{< product >}} attempts to convert the value to the specified type:
 <!-- FIXME mention which conversions are not possible -->

 ```shell